-When I set up the saw, I found everything on it to be ok, except that it did not produce really clean cuts.
-The included blade was not exactly finishing blade grade, so I went and bought a good finishing blade, the kind that costs around $50.
+When I set up the saw, I found everything on it to be ok, except that it didn't make very clean cuts.
+The included blade was not exactly finishing blade grade, so bought a better finishing blade, the kind that costs around $50.

 Even with the good finishing blade installed, it still didn't produce the sort of cuts that one would consider finishing cuts.
 So I investigated further.

-The nice people at Home Depot offered to take the saw back, but the prospect of hauling it back out of my basement and to the store was not appealing.
+The nice people at Home Depot offered to take the saw back, but the prospect of haul it back out of my basement and to the store, and then haul another saw home was not very appealing.
 Besides, the saw wasn't really defective.
 After all, I didn't spend the sort of money one would spend on a good cabinet maker saw, so why would I expect it to cut like one?

 I figured I'd just have to buy a new arbor, as I had done with my previous table saw.
-But before doing that, I decided to do a bit of experimenting.
-As a result, I figured out a cheap and elegant way to fix the problem.
+But before doing that, I figured I might as well experiment with the one that's on it.
+I figured out a cheap fix.
 So if you have a saw with a similar problem, you might want to try this procedure.

 Checking the arborThe first step is to make sure the problem is due to arbor wobble.
 Get a good finishing blade, and start by cutting just a millimeter off the edge of a piece of lumber.
 Then, stop the saw, slide the lumber back against the edge of the blade, as shown, and turn the blade by hand to see where in the rotation it rubs against the piece of lumber.

 In the position where it rubs the most, mark the arbor shaft with a permanent marker.
 After doing this, loosen the nut for the blade, turn the blade a quarter turn, and re-tighten.
 Again, check where it rubs (previous step).
 Do this a few times.
-If the place it rubs stays roughly at the same point of rotation of the arbor, then it's the arbor that has an eccentricity.
-If the rubbing moves with the blade, then it's mostly your blade, and you should replace that first.
+If the place it rubs stays roughly at the same point of rotation of the arbor, then it's the arbor that's wobbling, not the blade.
+If the rubbing moves with the blade, then the wobble is from your blade.

 If you have a dial indicator, it's fun to measure the wobble.
 At about 1" from the tips of the teeth .002" variation or less is good.
 But .005" variation or more won't give a clean cut.

 But just touching the blade to turn it will deflect it.
-It's best to take the belt off, and just spin it by grabbing the arbor for this measurement.
+It's best to take the drive belt off and just spin it by grabbing the arbor for this measurement.

 If you don't have a dial indicator, skip this step.
 It's not really necessary.

 But really, measuring this is unnecessary.
-It's mainly for the anal retentive who happen to own a displacement indicator.
+It's mainly for the anal retentives who happen to own a displacement indicator.

-Grinding the wobble outClamp a grinding stone at a 45 degree angle to the heaviest piece of hardwood you have.
-A piece of 2"x2" angle iron would be even better than a piece of wood, but use what you have handy.
+Grinding the wobble outClamp a rough (low grit number) grinding stone at a 45 degree angle to the heaviest piece of hardwood you have.
+Some heavy angle iron or bar steel would be even better, but use what you have.

-With the saw running (with the belt back on), lightly push the stone against the disk part of the arbor.
+With the saw running (with the belt back on), lightly push the stone against the flange of the arbor.
 Ideally, push it so lightly that it only makes contact with the arbor intermittently.
-As its rubbing against the disc part of the arbor, move the stone forwards and backwards (away and towards you in the photo).
-After a minute, unmount the stone, and flip it over, as the stone tends to get clogged from doing this.
+As it's rubbing against the flange of the arbor, move the stone forwards and backwards (away and towards you in the photo), and crank the blade up and down.
+The stone might get clogged up easily, so you might have to flip it over.

 You may also see the occasional spark as you do this.
 This is ok.
 Just don't let the arbor get too hot, as that might affect the accuracy of the operation.
-If you see continuous sparks, you are pushing way too hard.
+You should see sparks coming off it.